A rifle sling is an essential piece of equipment for any rifle user, even if it seems like a minuscule component of your setup.

-It is highly recommended that, if you can, attach your sling to the body side of your rifle.
+It is highly recommended that you attach your sling to the body side of your rifle (if you can).
 This means if you shoot right-handed, your sling should be attached to the left side of your rifle for ease of use and functionality.

 Rifles with bottom-mounted slings should always be used with swivels to allow for easier movement and less binding of the sling itself.
 This is common with traditional hunting rifles.